Michael2109/cobalt/README.md

 ```

 ##If Statements
 If statement comparisons could be reduced down to much smaller sizes.
+This would make it less to type and much easier to read.
 *Before*
 ```
 if(x < 10 && x > 0):